 Charts reflecting the differences among how each of the 50 states handle noncompetes and trade secrets are available here (noncompetes) and here (trade secrets).
 Note that these charts are updated as new developments arise.

-Given how hard it can be to stay on top of the recent developments in each state (as well as at the federal, not to mention international) and the absence of any aggregation of this information elsewhere, we have dedicated a separate page to the current status of developments in trade secrets laws and noncompete laws around the country.
+Given how hard it can be to stay on top of the recent developments in each state (as well as at the federal level, not to mention international changes) and the absence of any aggregation of this information elsewhere, we have dedicated a separate page to the current status of developments in trade secrets laws and noncompete laws around the country.

 While updates will continue regularly in our blog posts, this page is intended to serve as an ongoing resource for people to easily find all of the important developments in one place.
 Although the focus will be on the United States, important international developments will sometimes be included as well.

-Actual changes in the laws – as opposed to bills being considered – are indicated by bolded orange dates, reflecting their adoption or effective date.
+Actual changes in the laws – as opposed to bills being considered – and key dates are indicated by bolded orange dates.

 Please consider this page to be a work in progress, as the laws are ever-changing.
 So, please check back regularly.